 While traffickers are known to bring young people in from other countries, they also target our children.
 It is reported that the Mexican Cartel sends recruiters into Texas schools, churches, and malls befriending and grooming young teens.

 While the situation seems hopeless, it is our vision that with the right understanding of the issue, an investment in the next generation, and a coming together of resources, we can defend our cities and witness the end of sex trafficking in our lifetime.
 Our mission is to inform and invest in our city to defend it against sex trafficking,

 Right here in the United States.

-Brothels exist throughout cities across the nation in motels, cantinas, message parlors, truck stops, at private parties, and inside privately owned homes.
+Brothels exist throughout cities across the nation in motels, cantinas, massage parlors, truck stops, at private parties, and inside privately owned homes.
 A great deal of the sex trade happens online.